harsh-shukla/Dmel_HiFi_Asm_variation/README.md

 * `Targeted_genome_Assembly`: Scripts for the targeted assembly of the histone locus from a subset of HiFi reads using `hifiasm` with repeat-sensitive parameters.
 * `Copy_number_estimation_from_short_read`: Scripts for estimating histone gene copy number in the Global Diversity Lines (GDL) by mapping Illumina short-read data to a single reference histone unit.
 * `LD_analysis`: Scripts for performing Linkage Disequilibrium (LD) analysis on variants flanking the histone locus in the Drosophila Genome Nexus (DGN) population data.
-* `Analysis_histone_locus_phylogenetic_methods`: Scripts to extract individual histone repeat unit sequences from the assemblies. [cite_start]These sequences were subsequently used for phylogenetic analysis in `MEGA`.
+* `Analysis_histone_locus_phylogenetic_methods`: Scripts to extract individual histone repeat unit sequences from the assemblies.
+These sequences were subsequently used for phylogenetic analysis in `MEGA`.

+### Scripts_for_plotting_Figures
+This directory contains the R and/or Python scripts used to generate the figures presented in the manuscript.
+These scripts take the output files from the primary analysis pipelines to create the plots.

 ## Citation

 If you use the code or data from this repository, please cite our paper:

 > Shukla, H. G., Chakraborty, M., & Emerson, J. J. (2024).
 Genetic variation in recalcitrant repetitive regions of the Drosophila melanogaster genome. *bioRxiv*.
+[Link](https://www.biorxiv.org/content/10.1101/2024.06.11.598575v1)

 ## Author & Contact